kidanger/Drystal/doc/api.rst

       Pauses emitting over time.

-   .. lua:method:: emit()
+   .. lua:method:: emit([amount=1: int])

-      Emits one particle.
+      Emits ``n`` particle(s).
 This function is useful when the system is paused and you want a fixed number of particle emission at one particular frame.
 You still need to call *update* so the particles get updated.

    .. lua:method:: stop()